 Nothing makes the worries of the world melt away faster than going on a new adventure with my favorite four-legged friends.

-Contact local horse clubs.
-Throughout the U.S. there are local not-for profit membership organizations that focus on trail riding.
-These clubs are made up of experienced trail riders who can give you first hand accounts of the best trails in your area and might even be hosting a group ride soon.
+Throughout the U.S. there are local not-for-profit membership organizations that focus on trail riding.
+These clubs are made up of experienced trail riders.
+They can give you first-hand accounts of the best trails in your area and might even be hosting a group ride soon.
 Sometimes local horse clubs maintain private grounds that only members get to ride on but membership is usually affordable and open to the public.